RockitBootcamp/Phoenix-Admin/Milestone-Project-Solutions/jQuery Twitter v2/README.md

 # Guide

-You will only need 6 functions for this project: three event handlers (each with it's anonymous function) and three template functions.
-Follow this guide to ensure success:
+Your objective with this project is to develop a project using modules and gulp.
+You will create a gulp "build" task which uses Browserify to concatenate the module files together.
+You will use AJAX to connect to a local API server (which interfaces with a mock database) to retrieve, add, and update records.
+Refer to the *Acceptance Criteria* section for details about UX.

 ## Database / API

-A mock database and API server are provided for you.
-The database is `db.json` and the API server can be started using the `gulp serve` command, which will start your project on `localhost:8000` and the **API** on `localhost:3000`.
-This is where you will make your AJAX requests to.
+A mock database fronted by an API server are provided for you.
+The database is `db.json` and the API server can be started using the `gulp serve:api` command, which will start the **API** on `localhost:3000`.
+This location is where you will make your API calls to.

 The basic endpoints are: